railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/opport.rst

       When you hover your mouse cursor over a meeting in Calendar view, the related partner and the sales team will be displayed.

 Of course, you can access this OpenERP calendar from your smartphone.
-For more information about this feature, please refer to chapter :ref:`ch-sync`.
+For more information about this feature, please refer to chapter :ref:`ch-sync1`.

 OpenERP also allows you to manage incoming (`inbound`) and outgoing (`outbound`) calls.
 Even from the **Phone Calls** list view, you can directly edit a call (change the status, convert it to an opportunity or schedule a meeting).
 For every call, you can enter notes about the outcome.
 While on the phone with your prospect or customer, you can directly schedule a meeting, schedule another call or convert your call to an opportunity.
 There is no need for you to scroll to several menus to do what you have to: plan an action as a result of your call.